-Title IX Office of Institutional Equity
+Office of Institutional Equity

-RIC recognizes how essential diversity and inclusion is in an educational environment informed by cultural inquiry and designed to stimulate critical and creative thinking.
-The mission of the Rhode Island College Office of Diversity Equity and Inclusion is to ensure that diversity and inclusion are active and ongoing processes that promote social justice and equity college wide.
-The division provides leadership to identify, assess, and eliminate institutional inequalities in areas related to race, ethnicity, sexual orientation, gender expression or identity, religion, social class, language, disability, socio-economic status, national origin, citizenship status, age, and veteran status.
+RIC recognizes how essential diversity and inclusion are in an educational environment informed by cultural inquiry and designed to stimulate critical and creative thinking.
+The mission of the Rhode Island College Office of Diversity, Equity, and Inclusion (ODEI) is to ensure that diversity and inclusion are active and ongoing processes that promote social justice and equity college-wide.
+Additionally, the Office of Institutional Equity falls beneath the Office of Diversity, Equity, and Inclusion, further reinforcing RIC's commitment to fostering a fair and inclusive campus community.
+The division ODEI provides leadership to identify, assess, and eliminate institutional inequalities in areas related to race, ethnicity, sexual orientation, gender expression or identity, religion, social class, language, disability, socio-economic status, national origin, citizenship status, age, and veteran status.
 Our commitment is to promote campus climate that is diverse, supportive, welcoming, and safe for all.

-The Title IX/Office of Institutional Equity conducts trainings for Responsible Employees, Campus Security Authorities, and other employees both faculty and staff who have direct responsibility for ensuring the health, welfare, and safety of students on issues surrounding Title IX, Clery Act, Violence Against

-Women Reauthorization Act of 2013 (VAWA), and Discrimination/Harassment.
+The Title IX/Office of Institutional Equity conducts trainings for Responsible Employees, Campus Security Authorities, and other employees both faculty and staff who have direct responsibility for ensuring the health, welfare, and safety of students on issues surrounding Title IX, Clery Act, Violence Against Women Reauthorization Act of 2013 (VAWA), and Discrimination/Harassment.
 These trainings address the applicable laws and statues on Dating Violence, Domestic Violence, Sexual Assault, Sexual Harassment, and Stalking, reporting responsibilities of Responsible Employees and Campus Security Authorities (CSAs), and strategies to foster a welcoming environment that encourages prevention, risk reduction, and dealing with any reported incidents of interpersonal violence.

-Trainings are conducted upon hire and annually to ensure proper protocols are followed in any instance of reported interpersonal violence.
+Trainings are conducted upon hire and annually to ensure proper protocols are followed in any instance of reported interpersonal